 - July 2014 - Public inquiry announced by Home Office

-A post-mortem examination suggested Mr Litvinenko had died after being poisoned with the radioactive substance polonium-210.
+Results of that examination suggested Mr Litvinenko had died after being poisoned with the radioactive substance polonium-210.

 A frantic police investigation led to a number of premises being briefly sealed off while forensic scientists tested for traces of the radioactive material.